juanmanueldaza/juanmanueldaza/README.md

-**Initiating Personal Log...
-Stardate 2025.03.22**

-I am a **Full Stack Web Developer** with over 4 years of experience in crafting scalable, user-friendly, and impactful digital solutions.
-My mission is to boldly go where no developer has gone before, exploring the vast universe of technology and innovation.
-My expertise spans modern technologies such as **JavaScript**, **Vue.js**, **Node.js**, and **Python**, with a strong foundation in both front-end and back-end development.
-I thrive on solving complex problems and continuously learning to stay ahead in the ever-evolving tech landscape.
+I am a **Full Stack Web Developer** with over 4 years of experience, specializing in technologies such as **JavaScript**, **PHP**, **Node.js**, and **Python**, as well as frameworks and libraries like **Vue**, **React**, **CodeIgniter**, **Django**, and **Nest.js**.
+I enjoy solving complex problems and continuously learning to stay at the forefront of the ever-changing technological landscape.

-Beyond coding, my diverse background in **music journalism**, **teaching**, and **cultural management** brings a unique perspective to my work, blending creativity with technical expertise.
-I am driven by the desire to transform the way we interact with technology, combining innovation and artistry to create meaningful solutions.
+My experience in music journalism, teaching, and cultural management brings a unique perspective to my work, combining creativity with technical expertise.
+I am driven by the desire to transform the way we interact with technology, merging innovation and art to create meaningful solutions.

----

-## 🛠️ Key Skills

-- **Programming Languages**: JavaScript, TypeScript, PHP, Python, Bash.
-- **Frameworks & Tools**: Vue.js, React.js, Node.js, Django, NestJS, Docker.
-- **Other Expertise**: REST APIs, GraphQL, MySQL, MongoDB, Git, Linux.

----

 ## 🎨 Creative Projects

 - **[Wallpapers](https://github.com/juanmanueldaza/wallpapers)**: Showcasing 35mm analog photography.
   - Website: [wallpapers.ultravietnamita.com.ar](https://wallpapers.ultravietnamita.com.ar/)
 - **[Pokédex](https://github.com/roofsonfire/pokedex)**: An interactive application to explore and visualize information about Pokémon, developed with **"Roofs on Fire"**, a group of creative developers based in Argentina.
-- **Features**:
-  - Search Pokémon by name or ID.
-  - View detailed stats like height, HP, attack, defense, and speed.
-  - Switch between dynamic sprites, including shiny versions.
-  - Play Pokémon cries with integrated audio.
-  - Interactive help mode explaining button functionalities.
-  - Functional D-Pad navigation and mute button.
 - **Technologies**: HTML5, CSS3, JavaScript, Tone.js, and PokéAPI.
 - **Live Demo**: [roofsonfire.github.io/pokedex/](https://roofsonfire.github.io/pokedex/)